 - Add in the eggs, vanilla, and sour cream.

-- Add in the flour and baking powder stirring until just combined.
+- Stir in flour and baking powder until just combined.

 - Fold in the chocolate chips (optional).